rgangaderan/nexon-terraform-business-module/management-network/README.md

 <!-- BEGIN_TF_DOCS -->
 # VPC Networks
-Creating Management Network VPC for your deployment, you can use this repository.
+Creating Management Network VPC for your deployments, you can use this repository.
 But still these repos will not execute directly.

 We will be calling this repository from Terragrunt inorder to do the deployment based on the profile and stage defined in Terragrunt.